13 Jul Queenstown Destination Wedding

 Queenstown Destination Wedding Sites

-The Skyline is built above Queenstown over looking Lake Wakatipu and has a breathtaking view of the whole city.
+The Skyline is built above Queenstown overlooking Lake Wakatipu.
+The view is breathtaking as it overlooks the whole city.
 Opened in 2000, their premiere restaurant Stratosfare not only overlooks the cityscape, it has a capacity of 430 people and serves a delicious menu.

 For anyone looking to have a Queenstown destination wedding this spot is perfect.

 Located right next to Queenstown is a botanical garden which host a variety of exotic and native trees and plants.
-It is right alongside Lake Wakatipu which was mentioned above.
-Random fact: the first 2 trees that were planted were English oaks in 1866.
-This was by the first Mayor of Queenstown but the gardens did not official open until 1867.
+Located alongside Lake Wakatipu mentioned above.
+Random fact: the first 2 trees that were planted were English oaks in 1866 by the first Mayor of Queenstown however the gardens did not official open until 1867.

 There are a variety of trails within the gardens which have views of the mountains.
 The gardens are perfect for more intimate wedding ceremonies of around 20 people.
-While it can obviously hold more people we find the couples who organise their wedding here tend to prefer smaller groups to make it feel more special in the surrounding natural beauty.
+While it can obviously hold more people, we find the couples who organise their wedding here tend to prefer smaller groups to make it feel more intimatein the surrounding natural beauty.

 If you have ever been to Queenstown then you would see this giant steam ship called the TSS Earnslaw.
 Commissioned in 1912 is is the oldest commercial boat in Queenstown and the only one still running on coal.